 Much has been made of the changes to university fees.
 These can be summarised as follows:

-- In 2012, student fees rose to £9000 per annum.
+- Student fees are currently £9250 per annum.
 All students are eligible for a loan, to be paid off when students have graduated and earn above a threshold sum.
-In addition, partially means-tested maintenance loans of up to £5500 per annum are available;
+In addition, partially means-tested maintenance loans of up to £8700 per annum are available;

-- for less well-off students, Cambridge University bursaries of up to £3500 are available.
-In the first year the National Scholarship Programme bursary of £6000 means that students from particularly disadvantaged backgrounds may have their fees covered entirely;
+- for less well-off students, Cambridge University bursaries of up to £3500 are available;

 - however, for those whose parents are on middle incomes, there is much less support.
 Particularly if these households have more than one child at university at one time, this may lead to genuine hardship;